 Cervical polyps are fingerlike growths on the lower part of the uterus that connects with the vagina (cervix).

-Most women have only one polyp, but some women have two or three.
+Most women have only one polyp.
+Some women have two or three.

-The health care provider can remove polyps during a simple, outpatient procedure.
-Gentle twisting of a cervical polyp may remove it.
-Larger polyps may require removal with electrocautery.
+The provider can remove polyps during a simple, outpatient procedure.

 There may be bleeding and slight cramping for a few days after removal of a polyp.
 Some cervical cancers may first appear as a polyp.
 Certain uterine polyps may be associated with uterine cancer.

-Call for an appointment if you have:
+Call your provider if you have:

-Call your doctor or nurse to schedule regular gynecological exams.
-Ask how often you should receive a Pap smear .
+Call your provider to schedule regular gynecological exams.
+Ask how often you should receive a Pap test.